Elliot Wave Theory Review

 Consider this Forbes article, Elliott Wave Wipeout - Forbes.com, published on 8/26/2002, which, during this time, the Dow Jones Industrial Average (DJIA) along with the other stock indexes had been declining from its peak in 2000.
 Prechter was quite bearish in this article, as many people were, since the market had been declining for over 2 years.
 Although I have not read his 10th book, Conquer the Crash: You Can Survive and Prosper in a Deflationary Depression, the Forbes article states in its preface that Prechter was predicting in his book that a massive bear market was beginning, and the DJIA would decline to triple digits.

-The market did decline some more, with the DJIA reaching a closing low of 7,591.93 on September 30, 2002, then climbed a little, then dropped again until March 2003.
+The market did decline some more, with the DJIA reaching a closing low of 7,591.93 on September 30, 2002, then climbed a little, then dropped again until March 2003, but it never declined below about 7500.
 Afterwards, the markets climbed to record highs, with the DJIA reaching over 14,000 in October 2007.

 Consider this quote by Prechter cited is this MarketWatch article, Elliott Waves market on, for now - MarketWatch, published on April 2, 2009: "This quarter is the 9-year anniversary of the peak of wave V in the Dow Jones Industrial Average.
 So, based on our projections, the bear market is more than halfway done in time.
 It is less than halfway done in price, however, as the steepest portions of the decline lie ahead."
 Furthermore, he is quoted as saying that crude oil will drop below $20 per barrel and the DJIA will drop to the 3000-4000 area.

-Note: According to this tutorial at Elliot Wave International, the present Supercycle has been identified with the following time periods:
+Note: According to a tutorial at Elliot Wave International, the present Supercycle has been identified with these time periods:

 1. 1932-1937 the first wave of Cycle degree